wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/new-css.md

 ## New New

+- `transition-behavior: allow-discrete` h/t to Shop Talk episode ??? for pointing this one out.
+It is FINALLY possible to animate to an automatic / default values, and specifically `display: none`. [mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-behavior)

 - `nesting` came from out of nowhere to be completely usable if you only care about targeting modern browsers.
 	- After years of using nesting in Sass and Less but then drifting away when authoring formats moved away from all-in-one preprocessors, it feels like returning to a familiar place.
 	- Nesting makes so sense in practice that it's hard to imagine not using it frequently from now on.